dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 * function “closes over” some local variables
 * A good mental model is to think of the function keyword as “freezing”
   * the code in its body and wrapping it into a package (the function value).
-* can be very cool, enables callbacks
+* can be very cool, enables callbacks, where whole functions are closed over
 * functions passed into other functions to call when they are done
 * much more on this next time
+* worth learning how this can be cool

 ---